Press

 An anthology of short fiction by Afghan women might have seemed like a difficult project even in 2019 when it was first mooted.
 Since then, the pandemic and the resumption of Taliban rule have made the publication of My Pen is the Wing of the Bird little short of a miracle.
 Collected by Lucy Hannah from over 300 submissions across both urban and rural Afghanistan, these short tales draw insight and lyricism from lives lived in the shadow of war, violence, and relentless misogyny.
 Read more…

 “This book is a powerful reminder […] that everyone has a story and every story matters.”
-Mint Lounge

 No part of life in the last couple of years has remained unmarked by the various global disasters surrounding us: a pandemic, economic crisis, wars.
-My Pen is the Wing of a Bird, an anthology of short fiction by marginalized Afghan women (the first collection of short fiction by Afghan women in English translation, it says), had to survive the pandemic and the Taliban takeover of Afghanistan in mid-2021.
+My Pen is the Wing of a Bird, an anthology of short fiction by marginalised Afghan women (the first collection of short fiction by Afghan women in English translation, it says), had to survive the pandemic and the Taliban takeover of Afghanistan in mid-2021.
 Yet, despite every obstacle, the writers finished their stories.
 Read more…

-“Centring the experiences of Afghan women and girls” The Arts Desk
+“Centring the experiences of Afghan women and girls”

-“My pen is the wing of a bird; it will tell you those thoughts we are not allowed to think, those dreams we are not allowed to dream.”
+“My Pen Is The Wing Of A Bird; it will tell you those thoughts we are not allowed to think, those dreams we are not allowed to dream.”
 Batool Haidari’s words give this bold collection of stories its title and epigraph.
 She is one of 18 writers from the Write Afghanistan project, run by the organisation Untold which works to promote the work of writers in communities marginalised by conflict.
 Read more…

-“Though the stories are often challenging, the writers grant their characters moments of connection, and grace” Asian Review of Books
+“Though the stories are often challenging, the writers grant their characters moments of connection, and grace”

-My Pen Is the Wing of a Bird came about through the efforts of Untold Narratives, a UK-based organization which works to develop and amplify the work of writers marginalized by social, geopolitical or economic isolation, particularly those in areas with recent or ongoing conflict.
+My Pen Is the Wing of a Bird came about through the efforts of Untold Narratives, a UK-based organisation which works to develop and amplify the work of writers marginalized by social, geopolitical or economic isolation, particularly those in areas with recent or ongoing conflict.
 Read more…

 Excerpt of an article by Dr Negeen Kargar in Lekkwal